Two high school students engaging with their teacher in a STEM class

 Chicago Public Schools: Preparing Students for College and Career Success

 In 2019, the Chicago Public Schools (CPS) Office of College and Career Success (OCCS), established a pathways vision framework that defines a comprehensive approach for implementing the Learn.
 Plan.
 Succeed. graduation requirement.
-This approach emphasizes student attainment of foundational skills (i.e., employability, SEL), academic and financial readiness, and acceleration toward a career area of interest.
+This approach emphasizes student attainment of foundational skills (i.e., employability, social-emotional learning), academic and financial readiness, and acceleration toward a career area of interest.
 In addition, CPS, with OCCS as the lead department, and City Colleges of Chicago (CCC) developed the Chicago Student Success Roadmap to ensure Chicago students are graduating from high school ready for college and careers and succeed once they matriculate to college, with a specific focus on closing equity gaps.

 Our Role